AnshuOishik/HGC/README.md

 6. Then for reference-free the 1 is the number of split.

 ## HGC: Hybrid Genome Compression
-The OptK-mer technique yields the ideal k-mer length, which is used by HGC to compress sequences.
+The OptKMer technique yields the ideal k-mer length, which is used by HGC to compress sequences.

 ## Compilation Command